Customer Disruption Management Handling

 - Handling by Human Model

-Preventive Solution
+Preventive Handling

 Before the peak season, the new standard operating procedure is: “To confirm with the hotel one month in advance to fill the booking quota.”